aws-amplify/amplify-cli/CONTRIBUTING.md

 ### End-To-End Tests

 End-to-end tests can be found in `packages/amplify-e2e-tests`.
-It is not recommended to run all of these tests at a time but to, instead, run a the tests in a single file in order to debug, fix, or update it.
+It is not recommended to run all of these tests at a time but to, instead, run the tests in a single file in order to debug, fix, or update it.

 You can run an end to end test with the following: